 - whether the NWP market has the same weaknesses the OFT identified in the DC workplace pension market in 2013: demand-side weaknesses and reduced competition on charges

 - the differences and similarities between these two markets

-We aim to issue a consultation paper (CP) in Q2 or Q3 2020, including a Cost Benefit Analysis for any changes to rules or guidance.
-We will issue papers on Independent Governance Committee effectiveness and on a proposed value for money framework for pensions (developed with TPR) in Q2.
+We aim to issue a consultation paper (CP) in Q2 2021, including a Cost Benefit Analysis for any changes to rules or guidance.